-Clinical Particulars
+4. CLINICAL PARTICULARS

-4.1 Therapeutic Indications
+4.1 Therapeutic indications

 Caverject Dual Chamber is indicated for the symptomatic treatment of erectile dysfunction in adult males due to neurogenic, vasculogenic, psychogenic, or mixed aetiology.

 Caverject Dual Chamber may be a useful adjunct to other diagnostic tests in the diagnosis of erectile dysfunction.

+Caverject is not indicated for paediatric use (see section 4.4 Benzyl alcohol).

-4.2 Posology and Method of Administration
+4.2 Posology and method of administration

+Posology

 No formal studies with Caverject have been performed in patients younger than 18 years and older than 75 years.

-General Information
+Method of administration

 Caverject Dual Chamber should be administered by direct intracavernosal injection using the 1/2-inch 29 gauge needle provided.
 The usual site of injection is along the dorsolateral aspect of the proximal third of the penis.
 Visible veins should be avoided.
 Both the side of the penis and the site of injection must be altered between injections.

 The initial injections of Caverject Dual Chamber must be administered by medically trained personnel and after proper training, alprostadil may be injected at home.
-It is recommended that patients are regularly monitored (e.g. every 3 months) particularly in the initial stages of self injection therapy when dose adjustments may be needed.
+It is recommended that patients are regularly monitored (e.g. every 3 months) particularly in the initial stages of self-injection therapy when dose adjustments may be needed.

-The dose of Caverject Dual Chamber should be individualized for each patient by careful titration under a physician’s supervision.
-The lowest, effective dose should be used that provides the patient with an erection that is satisfactory for sexual intercourse.
+The dose of Caverject Dual Chamber should be individualised for each patient by careful titration under a physician’s supervision.
+The lowest effective dose should be used that provides the patient with an erection that is satisfactory for sexual intercourse.
 It is recommended that the dose administered produces a duration of the erection not exceeding one hour.
 If the duration is longer, the dose should be reduced.
 The majority of patients achieve a satisfactory response with doses in the range of 5 to 20 micrograms.

 The delivery device is designed to deliver a single dose which can be set at 25% increments of the nominal dose.
 Doses greater than 40 micrograms of alprostadil are not routinely justified.
 The following doses can be given using Caverject Dual Chamber: